 Moreover, these different analyses are executed on top of the same knowledge base/representation stack.
 This ensures Adaptix is consistent, stable and computationally sustainable and makes combining individual primitive queries into more complex personalised queries extremely easy.

-Adaptix has a portable architecture based on Docker technology.
-It can be deployed to almost any platform or cloud system and can collaborate with third party databases and sensor data stores through a REST API or message cues.
+Adaptix has a portable, micro-services oriented architecture based on container technology.
+It can be deployed to almost any platform or cloud system and can collaborate with third party databases and sensor data stores through a REST API or message queues.
 Integration with any existing client-side applications that may benefit from Adaptix analytics is very easy.

 This novel approach revolutionises machine learning, where traditionally training occurs every once in a while and necessitates a fair amount of resources.
 These systems quickly become outdated and less accurate between training.